potassco/clorm/docs/clorm/embedding.rst

 ``Signature`` object then captures the function signature which accepts two dates and returns a list of dates.
 A Python *decorator* is provided to generate the Python data conversion code.

+The ``Signature`` object provides two types of wrappers:

+* ``wrap_function``: Wraps a normal function.
+Every function parameter is converted to and from the clingo equivalent.
+* ``wrap_method``: Wraps a member function.
+The first paramater is the object's ``self`` parameter so is passed through and only the remaining parameters are converted to their clingo equivalents.

 While the above code is arguably easier to read than the raw version it does require more lines of code; although in this case it could be argued that the